chrishulbert/gondola/README.md

     go get -u github.com/chrishulbert/gondola
     sudo systemctl restart gondola

+If you manually move the files around, you can force a metadata re-generation by restarting:

+    sudo systemctl restart gondola

 Serial connection:

 To connect to the Chip via USB to your mac, do the following: